bBlocks/compose/README.md

 ## Problem: Composition of objects keeping property descriptors
-Since ES5 Object in javascript became more powerful.
-Thanks to property descriptors.
+Objects became more powerful in javascript since ES5.
+Now we can create super powerful objects thanks to [property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).

+Let me show you.
 In the first example we create and object that can display numbers with suffixes like 1M, 1k, 1b etc...

 ```javascript
 // Display big numbers with suffixes